A smarter way to find Personal Data in your ERP or CRM systems for GDPR

 Some of course have seen the product and decided not to use it, which is sometimes puzzling given the requirements they have for discovering the metadata in those packages and the lack of any sensible alternatives to Safyr.

-Unfortunately their business model did not permit them to change course and use Safyr to deliver what the customer needed.
+Unfortunately, the SI's business model did not permit them to change course and use Safyr to deliver what the customer needed.
 However that story continues to come back to me from time to time when we talk to customers about what our software does and they are deciding whether to stick with their status quo or do something different for metadata discovery to support their data initiatives.

 As anybody involved in promoting change will know, the biggest challenge is “doing what we have always done”.
 In other words, it is commonly not until the system (status quo) feels sufficiently threatened that real change happens.